 Smoke and water damage.
 A fire in a large office building damages essential networking equipment belonging to a web hosting subcontractor.
 While the landlord's insurance takes care of physical damage to the building, the subcontractor turns to his business owner's policy (BOP), which includes commercial property insurance, to replace his belongings.

 Bodily injury.
 While installing a new server, a networking subcontractor drops heavy equipment on her foot.
 She's seriously hurt, but her workers’ comp insurance pays for her medical bills, including physical rehabilitation.

 Professional oversight.
 A contracted cybersecurity expert performs a security analysis for an employer, but fails to notice a weakness that eventually results in a data breach.
 Her technology errors and omissions insurance, which includes cyber liability coverage, covers the cost of the lawsuit.

 Get free insurance quotes and compare policies

-TechInsurance helps IT and tech business owners compare business insurance quotes with one easy online application.
+TechInsurance helps IT and tech business owners compare commercial insurance quotes with one easy online application.
 Fill out our free application today to find the right policy at the most affordable price for your business.
-Our insurance experts are happy to discuss your options and help you find the right policy for your unique needs and situation.
+Our contractors insurance experts are happy to discuss your options and help you find the right policy for your unique needs and situation.